kzmeyao/sando/src/places/usa/havasupai.md

 <figure>
 <figure>

-The rain also blessed us with two double-rainbow sightings.
-As with all uphill hikes, our pace slowed to a crawl, but eventually we were able to make our way back to the hilltop parking lot.
+Near the end of the hike, we had to go up some steep switchbacks.
+As with all uphill hikes, our pace slowed to a crawl, but with ample breaks, we eventually were able to make our way back to the hilltop parking lot.
 Feeling both sore and relieved, I completed my third backpacking trip, and I'm beginning to really enjoy this kind of thing.